World Heart Day – September 29

 It is a global campaign during which individuals, families, communities, and governments around the world participate in activities to take charge of their heart health and that of others.
 World Heart Federation unites people from all countries and backgrounds to stand against and fight the CVD burden and encourage heart-healthy living across the world.

 The purpose of World Heart Day is to make people aware of heart-related diseases, their consequences, and their prevention.
-Heart disease death rate is highest in the world.
+The heart disease death rate is the highest in the world.
 Heart disease can be prevented by creating a healthy heart environment and adopting a healthy lifestyle.

 Suggested Read: World Health Day